 Tyler’s body has yet to be found.
 Keadle had pleaded not guilty to the first-degree murder charges.

-At the time of her disappearance, Tyler was 5’5″ tall and weighed 140 pounds.
-She has black hair, brown eyes, and piercings in her lip and eyebrow.
+At the time of her disappearance, Tyler was 5 feet 5 inches tall and weighed 140 pounds.
+She has black/dark brown hair, brown eyes, and piercings in her lip and eyebrow.
 Her nickname is Ty.

 Anyone with information about this case is urged to contact the Nemaha County Sheriff’s Office at (402) 274-3139.
 If you or anyone you know is a victim of rape and in need of help or resources, please call RAINN (Rape, Abuse & Incest National Network) at 800.656.HOPE (4673).

-Please share this story about Tyler Marie Thomas to continue the conversation about her disappearance.
-She is out sister and her life matters.
+Please share this story about Tyler Marie Thomas to continue the conversation about her disappearance and to help bring her home.
+She is our sister and her life matters.